KelseyJefferson/VPN/README.md

 </p>
 <p>
  First, you will locate your main IP Address on Wheresmyipaddress.com.
+And copy it down for future reference.
 <br />

 <p>